rrs-stf/MoogFilter/README.md

 The following implementation of a ladder filter was inspired from [1], which is a white-box modelling approach of the Moog lowpass ladder filter.

+## Build

+For ease of building, the .xcodeproj file can be used to build in MacOS.
+Or use the Projucer file to choose your prefered compiler.
+The end result of the build is a VST3 plugin, found in the Builds folder.

 ## Implementation

 The project takes the classic four-pole design of the Moog ladder filter (shown in Fig. 1 of [1]) and discretizes the voltage output at each filter stage within the circuit using the bilinear transform.